Chicken Cobbler

 - Variations with other vegetables or meats are possible but keep the cooking times and thickness of the filling consistent.

 Serve this chicken cobbler directly from the skillet for a rustic, comforting meal that embodies simplicity and respect for ingredients.
+It’s lighter than traditional pot pies but just as satisfying.

 How much of a capolavoro is this?